I’ve been making soap since 1998. What originally began as a “cute idea” got under my skin and now I am hooked!

 That first year we sold our soap at local craft shows, to family and to a few other customers from word of mouth.
 I thought we had discovered the newest, greatest, big idea!

 It was at one of those craft shows that I met someone who mentioned there was a Guild for handcrafted soap makers.
-I was so surprised that there were even enough soap makers to create a guild!
+I was stunned to learn that there were enough handcrafted soapmakers to create a guild!
 Shelly and I went to the 3rd Annual Conference of the Handcrafted Soap Makers Guild in Hood River, Oregon in 1999.
 It was terrific and inspiring.

 In mid-2000 Shelly decided that it would be best for her and the girls to get back to “civilization” so she moved back to Seattle.
 I was sorry to see her go.